PlayeRom/flightgear-addon-logbook/README.md

 5. **From** – the ICAO code of the airport from which you have taken off.
 If you are starting immediately in the air, this field will remain blank.
 6. **To** – the ICAO code of the airport where you landed.
 If you did not land (e.g. by closing FG in flight) or by landing at an adventurous location, this field will remain blank.
 7. **Landings** – number of landings made.
 If you landed anywhere, a 1 will be entered here.
 If the flight ended without landing or the add-on was unable to detect a valid landing, a 0 will be entered here.
+8. **Crash** – if the add-on recognizes an aircraft crash, a 1 will be entered here, otherwise this field will be left blank.
-8. **Day** – the number of hours spent flying during the day.
+9. **Day** – the number of hours spent flying during the day.
-9. **Night** – number of hours spent flying during the night.
+10. **Night** – number of hours spent flying during the night.
-10. **Instrument** – the number of hours flown during the IMC (Instrument Meteorological Conditions).
+11. **Instrument** – the number of hours flown during the IMC (Instrument Meteorological Conditions).
-11. **Duration** – total duration of the flight in hours, as the sum of **Day** and **Night**.
+12. **Duration** – total duration of the flight in hours, as the sum of **Day** and **Night**.
 The instrument is not added up here, as it is simply counted separately, regardless of whether it was day or night.
-12. **Distance** – total distance flown from take-off to landing, in nautical miles.
+13. **Distance** – total distance flown from take-off to landing, in nautical miles.
-13. **Fuel** – total fuel burned, in US gallons.
+14. **Fuel** – total fuel burned, in US gallons.
-14. **Max Alt** – maximum altitude, in feet, reached during flight.
+15. **Max Alt** – maximum altitude, in feet, reached during flight.
-15. **Note** – notes, by default the full name of the aircraft.
+16. **Note** – notes, by default the full name of the aircraft.
+This is a good place to enter your own notes as well.

 ## Viewing the logbook

 The add-on also provides the ability to view the entire flight logbook from the simulator.
 You should select "Logbook" -> "Logbook" from the menu.
 The main window will open with the entire logbook in tabular form.
 The last row signed "Totals", contains a summary, not only of the visible entries on a given page, but of the entire logbook.
 The same "Totals" row is visible on every page.
+The exception for totals is the `Max Alt` column, in which we do not have the sum of all altitudes, but the highest one.

 At the very bottom we have a row of buttons, mainly for moving through the log pages.
 The `|<<` button means moving to the first page, `<` moving to the previous page, `>` moving to the next page, `>>|` moving to the last page.
 In the middle we have text information in the format `{on which page we are} / {number of all pages} (number of entries in the log)`.
 On the right we have a `dark`/`light` button to switch between window styles.
 The `?` button opens a window with help (the same as from the "Logbook" -> "Help" menu).